Rethes/3D_SnakeGame/README.md

 ## <a name="acknowledgements">Acknowledgements</a>
 We would like to express our gratitude to the following resources and communities that made the development of this Snake Game possible:

-Pygame Community – For providing an excellent library that simplifies game development in Python.
+-Pygame Community – For providing an excellent library that simplifies game development in Python.
 Visit pygame.org for more information.
-Python Software Foundation – For the Python programming language, which served as the backbone for this project.
+-Python Software Foundation – For the Python programming language, which served as the backbone for this project.
 Visit python.org for more details.
-Inspiration from Classic Snake Games – This project is inspired by the classic Snake game, which has been a favorite among players for decades.
+-Inspiration from Classic Snake Games – This project is inspired by the classic Snake game, which has been a favorite among players for decades.